SevenFeets/ARCIS/README.md

 ## Contact

-For questions regarding this documentation, please contact [your contact information or team name].
+For questions regarding this documentation, please contact us at be22century@gmail.com.